What is NPV?

-Net Present Value (NPV) refers to the difference between the present value (PV) of a future stream of cash inflows and outflows.
+The Net Present Value (NPV) is the difference between the present value (PV) of a future stream of cash inflows and outflows.

-In practice, NPV is widely used to determine the perceived profitability of a potential investment or project — which can help guide investing and operating decisions.
+In practice, NPV is widely used to determine the perceived profitability of a potential investment or project to help guide critical capital budgeting and allocation decisions.

 The net present value (NPV) represents the discounted values of future cash inflows and outflows related to a specific investment or project.